ElTester/mdsP5/README.md

-# octokatTest
+# mdsP5
-Repo for testing octokat stuff
+Repo for testing gitloader stuff.
+This repo has no dependencies on github